WD-BYPASS/WD_BYPASS/README.md

 *3:* this is not all encompassing, and more will be added when needed

 ##
-The I, me and my in the NDA and TOS refer to verified users.  **IF YOU ARE VERIFIED, YOU AUTOMATICALLY SIGN THESE**
+The I, me, and my in the NDA and TOS refer to verified users.  **IF YOU ARE VERIFIED, YOU AUTOMATICALLY SIGN THESE**